Hong Kong International Airport: History

-On 31 July 2000, Todd Salimuchai, a regularised illegal immigrant in Hong Kong with no provable nationality, forced his way through a security checkpoint using a fake pistol, took a woman hostage, and boarded a Cathay Pacific aircraft.
+On 31 July 2000, Todd Salimuchai, a regularized illegal immigrant in Hong Kong with no provable nationality, forced his way through a security checkpoint using a fake pistol, took a woman hostage, and boarded a Cathay Pacific aircraft.
 He was demanded to be flown to Burma, which he claimed was his native country but had refused to admit him due to his lack of documents.
 He surrendered to the police two and a half hours later.

-Besides T2, the SkyCity Nine Eagles Golf Course was opened in 2007 whereas the second airport hotel, the Hong Kong SkyCity Marriott Hotel, and a permanent cross-boundary ferry terminal, the Skypier, began operations in 2008 and 2009 respectively.
+Besides Terminal 2 (T2), the SkyCity Nine Eagles Golf Course was opened in 2007 whereas the second airport hotel, the Hong Kong SkyCity Marriott Hotel, and a permanent cross-boundary ferry terminal, the Skypier, began operations in 2008 and 2009 respectively.
 Development around T2 also includes the AsiaWorld-Expo which started operation in late 2005.
 A second passenger concourse, the North Satellite Concourse (NSC), opened in 2010, followed by the Midfield Concourse in December 2015.

 During August 2019, the airport was shut down multiple times as demonstrations were held inside the airport during the 2019–20 Hong Kong protests, over 160 flights were cancelled as both the arrivals and departures sections of the airport were occupied.

 The third runway, also known as the North Runway, was opened in July 2022.
 It is the first part of the Hong Kong International Airport Master Plan 2030 to be implemented.
 The third runway is 650 hectares in land area, roughly the size of Gibraltar.
 The Centre Runway and Terminal 2 of the airport were then closed to facilitate construction works, expansion and upgrades.
 The Centre Runway was reopened on 28 November 2024.
-Terminal 2 is undergoing major expansion and is expected to re-open in 2025.
+Terminal 2, having undergone major expansion, reopened on 27 May 2026.